Written by Michelle Whitmer | Edited By Walter Pacheco | Last Update: November 14, 2024

 Roughly 15% of lung cancers involve small cells.
 They are more aggressive and carry a high chance of recurrence.
 Median survival with stage 4 SCLC is six to 12 months with treatment.
 Stage 4 SCLC has metastasized (spread) to both lungs or distant organs.
 It may include malignant pleural effusions.
 Over 65% of SCLC patients have late-stage disease at diagnosis.

-Stage 4 small cell lung cancer is more responsive to chemotherapy and radiation therapy than non-small cell lung cancer.
-However, it spreads faster and has a higher chance of recurrence.
-Other treatment options include immunotherapy and prophylactic cranial irradiation to slow tumor growth.
+Stage 4 small cell lung cancer reacts better to chemotherapy and radiation than non-small cell lung cancer.
+Yet it spreads faster and is more likely to recur.
+Treatments like immunotherapy and prophylactic cranial irradiation can slow tumor growth.

 Asbestos-Related Lung Cancer